Partners and supporters

 The Scottish Government is pleased to support Clean Air Day as part of our efforts to further improve Scotland’s air quality.

 Opinium is supporting the campaign by gathering insights into public attitudes towards air pollution and the level of public knowledge about air quality matters.

-We spend up to 90% of our time indoors and yet the air inside your building can be up to 5 times more polluted than the outdoors.
-That’s why Mitsubishi Electric is proud to be involved in Clean Air Day to help raise awareness of the need to focus on the quality of the air we breathe.
+We spend up to 90% of our time indoors.
+That’s why Mitsubishi Electric is proud to be involved in Clean Air Day 2023 to help raise awareness of the impact poor indoor air quality can have on mental health and brain health.

 Taking action to improve air quality is a key priority to support healthier communities, nature and better environments.
 Supporting clean air day is just one part of the work we are undertaking to drive forward the ambitious actions in our Clean Air Plan for Wales.

 Evyve is developing a growing network of rapid and ultra-rapid EV chargers within the UK and is at the heart of the nation’s activity to decarbonise transportation – helping the UK achieve net zero by 2050.